1581 Dodd Drive

 TOPS is a two- or four-year postsecondary program at The Ohio State University for high school graduates with intellectual disabilities.
 This inclusive program offers students the opportunity to engage in lifelong learning by auditing classes, increase employability skills through the participation in internships, and gain skills in living independently at a near by apartment complex (not required).
 Students enrolled in the TOPS program can expect to receive both natural (peers), staff and technology supports in all phases of their program.

 |Is this program a federally funded TPSID program?||No|

 |Students in this program:||Have graduated or exited from high school|

 |Number of students:||24|

 |Description of our summer transition program:||

-The COTA Program is held over a seven-day period.
-It is designed for students who are accepted and attending the TOPS Program for autumn 2017 OR students who are entering their junior or senior year of high school.
+The COTA Program is held over a six-day period.
+It is designed for students who are accepted and attending the TOPS Program for Fall admission OR students who are entering their junior or senior year of high school.